jarekbryk/compbioftw/README.md

 - Default (at least on my machine): `\h:\W \u\$`
 - How to check what's your current prompt: `echo $PS1`
-- Hot to change your prompt: `PS1="yournewprompt"`.
+- How to change your prompt: `PS1="yournewprompt"`.
 A nice trick is to use PS1="\n\W \u-$ " so that you have a new line before your prompt - it's visually separated from the output of a previous command.

 Useful link with options to modify your prompt: [https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html](https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html)